Vlad Țepeș League: Radical beginnings

-LVȚ was founded in June 1929 by Filipescu, a former politician of the pre-World War I Conservative Party.
+The LVȚ was founded in June 1929 by Filipescu, a former politician of the pre-World War I Conservative Party.
 He had later helped establish the right-wing PP, but was expelled by Alexandru Averescu, allegedly for insubordination and factionalism.
 In September 1919, he became associated with General Gheorghe Cantacuzino-Grănicerul, with whom he explored the possibility of forming a "Republican Party".
 Fluctuating between several parties and trying to revive the conservative movement, Filipescu had been affiliated with the PNȚ, ultimately returning to the PP in early 1927.
 This was the period of a Regency regime, which looked after public affairs for the child-King Michael I, and which Filipescu resented.
 He revived the old Bucharest Conservative daily Epoca, directing it against establishment politicians and, in particular, against Barbu Știrbey, his lover Queen Marie, and the domineering National Liberal Party (PNL).
 Unlike the political mainstream of Greater Romania, he expressed a tolerant view of communism: appearing as a defense witness for Boris Stefanov, jailed leader of the Romanian Communist Party, he argued that "in today's difficult economic situation, [communists] should be asked to provide their input."

 Although widely tipped as a PP front-runner, Filipescu left the party when Averescu asked him to stop attacking Știrbey, being closely followed by his disciples Nicolae Enescu-Fierbinți, who had led the PP organization in Ilfov County, and N. Popescu, former head of the PP lodge in Pantelimon.
 The League, whose offices were at his home on Nicolae Filipescu Street 26, was centered on Epoca, but also put out two political newspapers in the provinces: Timpul (Râmnicu Sărat) and Tribuna Liberă (Râmnicu Vâlcea).
 Founded to appeal to centrist conservatives and monarchists, it grouped some members of the old landowning class, including the wealthy Nicolae Mareș; they were joined with industrialists such as the Armenian-Romanian Alfred Cerchez.
 Other major figures were Alexandru Periețeanu (as the economic doctrinaire), Henric Oteteleșeanu (as adviser on cultural issues), and Nicolae Miclescu.
 The League was nevertheless an eclectic movement: existing alongside "a plethora of 'leagues' and 'guards', more or less secretive, more or less prone to violence", it also hosted national conservatives and fascist sympathizers, including Cantacuzino-Grănicerul and Amos Frâncu.
-The former had previously organized the ultra-nationalist and antisemitic Cross Brotherhood of Transylvania, as well as an episodic National Radical Peasants' and Workers' Party.
+The latter had previously organized the ultra-nationalist and antisemitic Cross Brotherhood of Transylvania, as well as an episodic National Radical Peasants' and Workers' Party.
 The League's youth wing, Tineretul Țepist, was organized by the Aromanian Gheorghe Beza, who also had flirtations with the local far-right.
 The first conference of this subgroup was held in November 1929, with Beza lecturing on the choice between democracy and dictatorship.
 He was a violent and intolerant figure, who reportedly slapped another LVȚ affiliate, Radu Budișteanu, prompting the latter to leave the group in June 1930.